fuxoft/autoversion/README.md

 This small script is used to automatically update the version of your Lua script (or other text file).
 The format is compatible with the [semantic versioning](https://semver.org/) standard.

-It looks for the string in your script which is formatted EXACTLY like this (including the opening and closing double brackets)...
+This script (`autoversion.lua`) looks for the string in your script (any text file) which is formatted EXACTLY like this (including the opening and closing double brackets)...

 ```
 [[*<= Version '1.5.99+D20201231T235959' =>*]]